So, the PCV Valve System (PCV) (Positive Crankcase Ventilation); is a controlled device, used to vent the crankcase gases.

-Burning these gases for a second time is its main objective.
+Therefore, burning these gases for a second time is its main objective.

-Sludge buildup is a growing concern and the PCV valve system plays a big role in controlling it.
+Sludge buildup, is a growing concern and the PCV valve system, plays a big role in controlling it.

 The (PCV) Valve Has Important Benefits:

-- Eliminates crankcase emissions
+- Eliminates crankcase emissions.

-- Keeps the system free of moisture due to the constant air circulation that it implies
+- Keeps the system free of moisture, due to the constant air circulation that it implies.

-- Helps keep engine-damaging sludge to a minimum extending the life of your oil
+- Helps keep engine-damaging sludge to a minimum, extending the life of your oil.

-- The (PCV) valve will also protect the engine in case of a backfire.
+- The (PCV) valve will also, protect the engine in case of a backfire.
 A backfire causes a sudden high-pressure pulse in the intake manifold.
-This forces the (PCV) valve closed, so that the backfire flame can’t reach the crankcase.
+This forces the (PCV) valve closed, so that the backfire flame, can’t reach the crankcase.

 How Does The (PCV) System Work

-The major component in the (PCV) system is the PCV valve.
-It consists of a simple spring-loaded valve with a sliding pintle inside.
-The movement of the pintle up and down changes the orifice opening.
-As a result, regulating the volume of air passing through the (PCV) valve.
+The major component in the (PCV) system, is the PCV valve.
+It consists of a simple spring-loaded valve, with a sliding pintle inside.
+The movement of the pintle up and down, changes the orifice opening.
+As a result, regulating the volume of air, passing through the (PCV) valve.

-A hose connects the top of the (PCV) valve to a vacuum port on the throttle body; carburetor or intake manifold.
-Allowing the vapors to be siphoned directly into the engine.
+A hose connects the top of the (PCV) valve, to a vacuum port on the throttle body; carburetor or intake manifold.
+Allowing the vapors, to be siphoned directly into the engine.

-This is compensated for by the calibration of the carburetor or fuel injection system.
-The (PCV) system has no net effect on fuel economy, emissions or engine performance – provided everything is working correctly.
+This is compensated for by, the calibration of the carburetor or fuel injection system.
+The (PCV) system, has no net effect on fuel economy, emissions or engine performance; provided everything is working correctly.

-How Does The (PCV) Flow Change With Engine Speed & Load
+How Does The (PCV) Flow Change, With Engine Speed & Load

-When the engine starts, vacuum in the intake manifold pulls on the pintle and sucks the (PCV) valve open.
-The pintle is pulled up against the spring and moves to its highest position.
-But, the tapered shape of the pintle does not allow maximum flow in this position.
-Instead, it restricts flow so the engine will idle smoothly.
+When the engine starts, vacuum in the intake manifold, pulls on the pintle and sucks the (PCV) valve open.
+The pintle, is pulled up against the spring and moves to its highest position.
+But, the tapered shape of the pintle, does not allow maximum flow in this position.
+Instead, it restricts flow, so the engine will idle smoothly.

-The same thing happens during deceleration when intake vacuum is high.
+The same thing happens during deceleration, when intake vacuum is high.
 The pintle is pulled all the way up to reduce flow.
-This will minimize the effect of blowby.
+This will minimize the effect of blow-by.
 When the engine is cruising under light load and at part throttle; there is less intake vacuum and less pull on the pintle.
-This allows the pintle to slide down to a mid-range position and allow more airflow.
+This allows the pintle to, slide down to a mid-range position and allow more airflow.

 There Are Some (PCV) Valve Issues

-If the pintle inside the (PCV) valve sticks open, or the spring breaks; the (PCV) valve may flow too much air and lean out the idle mixture.
-This may cause a rough idle, hard starting and/or lean misfire (which increases emissions and wastes fuel).
-The same thing can happen if the hose that connects the valve to the throttle body; carburetor or intake manifold pulls loose, cracks, or leaks.
+If the pintle inside the (PCV) valve sticks open, or the spring breaks; the (PCV) valve may flow, too much air and lean out the idle mixture.
+This may cause a rough idle, hard starting and/or lean misfire; (which increases emissions and wastes fuel).
+The same thing can happen if, the hose that connects the valve to the throttle body; carburetor or intake manifold pulls loose, cracks, or leaks.
 A loose or leaky hose allows “unmetered” air to enter the engine and upset the fuel mixture.
-Especially at idle, where the idle mixture is most sensitive to vacuum leaks.
+Especially at idle, where the idle mixture is, most sensitive to vacuum leaks.

-The Most Common Problem Is A Clogged (PCV) Valve
+The Most Common Problem, Is A Clogged (PCV) Valve

 An accumulation of fuel and oil varnish deposits and/or sludge inside the valve; can restrict or even block the flow of vapors through the valve.
-A restricted or clogged (PCV) valve cannot pull moisture and blowby vapors out of the crankcase.
+A restricted or clogged (PCV) valve, cannot pull moisture and blow-by vapors out of the crankcase.
 This can cause engine-damaging sludge to form, and a backup of pressure; that may force oil to leak past gaskets and seals.
-The loss of airflow through the valve can also cause the air/fuel mixture to run richer than normal.
+The loss of airflow, through the valve, can also cause the air/fuel mixture, to run richer than normal.
 As a result, increasing fuel consumption and emissions.
-The same thing can happen if the pintle inside the (PCV) valve sticks shut.
+The same thing can happen if, the pintle inside the (PCV) valve sticks shut.

-On late model vehicles with computer engine controls; the engine management system will detect any changes in the air/fuel mixture and compensate; by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
+On late model vehicles, with computer engine controls; the engine management system will detect any changes in the air/fuel mixture and compensate; by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
 Small corrections cause no problems, but large corrections (more than 10 to 15 points negative or positive); will typically set a lean or rich DTC and turn on the MIL.

-Problems can also occur if someone installs the wrong (PCV) valve for the application.
+Problems can also occur if, someone installs the wrong (PCV) valve for the application.
 Two valves that appear to be identical on the outside (same diameter and hose fittings); may have different pintle valves and springs inside; giving them very different flow rates.
-A (PCV) valve that flows too much air will lean the air/fuel mixture.
-And, one that flows too little will richen the mixture, increasing the risk of sludge buildup in the crankcase.
+A (PCV) valve, that flows too much air, will lean the air/fuel mixture.
+And, one that flows too little, will richen the mixture; increasing the risk of sludge buildup in the crankcase.

 How Do You Check Your (PCV) Valve

 1. Remove the valve and shake it.
-If it rattles, it means the pintle inside is not stuck and the valve should flow air.
+If it rattles, it means the pintle inside, is not stuck and the valve should flow air.

-2. Check for vacuum by holding your finger over the end of the valve while the engine is idling.
-This test tells you if vacuum is reaching the valve, but not if the valve is flowing properly.
+2. Check for vacuum, by holding your finger over the end of the valve, while the engine is idling.
+This test tells you if vacuum is reaching the valve, but not if the valve, is flowing properly.
 If you don’t feel vacuum, it means the valve or hose is clogged and needs to be replaced.

-3. Use a flow tester to check the performance of the valve.
-This method is the best because it tests both vacuum and air flow.
+3. Use a flow tester, to check the performance of the valve.
+This method is the best, because it tests both vacuum and air flow.

 How Do You Check The Airflow:

-- Pinch or block off the vacuum hose to the (PCV) valve, with the engine idling at operating temperature.
+- Pinch or block off, the vacuum hose to the (PCV) valve, with the engine idling at operating temperature.

-- The engine idle (rpm) should typically drop about 50 to 80 rpm, before the idle speed corrects itself.
+- The engine idle (rpm) should typically drop, about 50 to 80 rpm, before the idle speed corrects itself.

-- If there is no change in idle speed, check the (PCV) valve, hose and breather tube for a restriction.
+- If there is no change in idle speed, check the (PCV) valve hose and breather tube for a restriction.

-- A greater change would indicate too much airflow, through the (PCV) valve.
+- A greater change, would indicate too much airflow, through the (PCV) valve.

-- Check the part number on the (PCV) valve to see if it is the correct one for the engine.
+- Check the part number on the (PCV) valve, to see if it is the correct one for the engine.

-- The wrong valve may flow too much air.
+- The wrong valve, may flow too much air.

-- If there is no part number, replace the valve with a new one (which meets OEM specifications) and test again.
+- If there is no part number, replace the valve with a new one; (which meets OEM specifications) and test again.

-How To Measure Vacuum And Check For Leaks In The Crankcase
+How To Measure Vacuum And Check For Leaks, In The Crankcase

-With the engine at normal operating temperature, block off the (PCV) breather tube or vent to the engine.
-Pull out the dipstick and connect a vacuum-pressure gauge to the dipstick tube.
-A typical (PCV) system should be pulling about 1 to 3 inches of vacuum in the crankcase at idle.
+With the engine at, normal operating temperature, block off the (PCV) breather tube or vent to the engine.
+Pull out the dipstick and connect a vacuum-pressure gauge, to the dipstick tube.
+A typical (PCV) system, should be pulling about 1 to 3 inches of vacuum, in the crankcase at idle.

 If the engine has a leaky oil pan, valve cover or intake manifold gasket leak, or leaky crankshaft seals; it will not be able to develop much vacuum in the crankcase.
-Because, it is pulling in outside air (which is also unfiltered and can further contaminate the oil).
+Because, it is pulling in outside air; (which is also unfiltered and can further contaminate the oil).